refractionPOINT/lce_doc/docs/top-use-cases.md

 The LimaCharlie agent can be deployed across all major operating systems for x86, ARM and MIPS architectures.

-The agent is approximately 500kb in size and consumes less that 1% CPU on average.
+The agent is approximately 500kb in size and consumes less than 1% CPU on average.
 LimaCharlie is able to pack so much power into such a small program because it treats the agent as an extension of the cloud by utilizing a true real-time persistent TLS connection.

 Exfil control ensures that you can tailor the amount of telemetry produced and focus on protecting what you care about.